ChefGrizzlyBear/BeanFiend/README.md

 # MeanBean

-Created to track your favorite concoctions and methods of brewing coffee and a community for to share and rate
+Created to track your favorite concoctions and methods of brewing coffee and a community for you to share and rate

 ## Environment